-High resolution radar data (lmax) of Flechtdorf
+High resolution radar data (lmax) of Isen

 Bilder für Gesamtdeutschland - Images of the German area as a whole